regolith-linux/website/content/en/docs/HowTo/terminal-font.md

 ---
-title: "Change the terminal font size"
+title: "Change the Terminal Font Size"
 weight: 14
 description: >
   Change the font used in the terminal.